woylie/let_me/README.md

 the functionality of the library.

-For example, you may want to expose some of your actions through your Absinthe GraphQL schema, but exclude certain actions from the schema.
+For example, you may want to expose some of your actions through your Absinthe GraphQL schema, but exclude certain actions from it.
 You could solve this by adding a `:gql_exclude` key to the metadata.

 ```elixir